 With a good estimate at hand of how much your staff in Honduras would be, if you are flexible about your expansion into Latin America and the Caribbean, you can use the BLH payroll calculator to compare those costs to other jurisdictions.

-Common FAQs on Hiring Through an Employer of Record (EOR) in Honduras
+FAQs on an employer of record in Honduras

 Based on our extensive experience these are the common questions and doubts of our clients on hiring through an employer of record in Honduras: